YOLO : You Only Look Once – Real Time Object Detection

 The first two parts of the above loss equation represent localization mean-squared error, but the other three parts represent classification error.
 In the localization error, the first term calculates the deviation from the ground truth bounding box.
 The second term calculates the square root of the difference between height and width of the bounding box.
 In the second term, we take the square root of width and height because our loss function should be able to consider the deviation in terms of the size of the bounding box.
 For small bounding boxes, the little deviation should be more important as compared to large bounding boxes.

-There are three terms in classification loss, the first term calculates the sum-squared error between the predicted confidence score and the ground truth for each bounding box in each cell.
+There are three terms in classification loss, the first term calculates the sum-squared error between the predicted confidence score that whether the object present or not and the ground truth for each bounding box in each cell.
 Similarly, The second term calculates the mean-squared sum of cells that do not contain any bounding box, and a regularization parameter is used to make this loss small.
 The third term calculates the sum-squared error of the classes belongs to these grid cells.

-This architecture divides the image into a grid of S*S size.
+Detection: This architecture divides the image into a grid of S*S size.
 If the centre of the bounding box of the object is in that grid, then this grid is responsible for detecting that object.
 Each grid predicts bounding boxes with their confidence score.
-Each confidence score shows how accurate it is that the bounding that predicts contains an object and how precise it predicts the bounding box coordinates wrt. ground truth prediction.
+Each confidence score shows how accurate it is that the bounding box predicted contains an object and how precise it predicts the bounding box coordinates wrt. ground truth prediction.

 At test time we multiply the conditional class probabilities and the individual box confidence predictions.
 We define our confidence score as follows :